-- . , ,,

-James D Packer John H Alexander

-Current Position Chairman (until 12 August 2015) Executive Deputy Chairman (commenced 1 December 2007): Mr Alexander's current employment agreement with Crown Resorts Limited has no fixed term.
+James D Packer John H Alexander Current Position Chairman (until 12 August 2015) Executive Deputy Chairman (commenced 1 December 2007): Mr Alexander's current employment agreement with Crown Resorts Limite has no fixed term.
+Fixed Remuneration Base salary: Nil. \$1,481,217 per annum The Chairman, Mr Packer did not receive any remuneration for his services to Crown in financial year 2015.

-Fixed Remuneration

-Base salary: Nil. \$1,481,217 per annum

-The Chairman, Mr Packer did not receive any remuneration for his services to Crown in financial year 2015.
 Mr Packer acts as a Director of Melco Crown Entertainment Ltd, a company in which Crown has a significant investment.
 Mr Packer did not receive a fee from Crown for these services.
 Superannuation Nil Compulsory Superannuation Guarantee Contributions up to the maximum contribution base, equating to \$18,783 per annum.
 Non-monetary benefits and other: Complimentary privileges at Crown Melbourne and Crown Perth facilities.
 Complimentary privileges at Crown Melbourne and Crown Perth facilities and superannuation.

-Performance based remuneration Not applicable Mr Alexander participates in the 2014 Crown LTI.
-See further page 64.

-2015 Percentage breakdown of remuneration Not applicable Fixed remuneration (Includes voluntary and compulsory superannuation) STI 2014 Crown LTI

-57% 0% 43%

-Post-employment benefits Not applicable Nil

-Post-employment restraint Not applicable Crown may impose a restr 12 months. aint for vario us periods up to
+Performance based remuneration Not applicable Mr Alexander participates further page 64. in the 2014 Crown LTI.
+See 2015 Percentage breakdown of remuneration Not applicable Fixed remuneration (Includes voluntary and compulsory superannuation) STI 2014 Crown LTI 57% 0% 43% Post-employment benefits Not applicable Nil Post-employment restraint Not applicable Crown may impose a resti 12 months. aint for vario ous periods up to Termination By Senior Executive: Not applicable 12 months' notice.
+By Crown: Not applicable 12 months' notice without for performance issues; th incapacity. , Termination benefits Not applicable Nil Payments made prior to commencement Not applicable Nil

-Termination

-By Senior Executive: Not applicable 12 months' notice.

-By Crown: Not applicable 12 months' notice without cause; one month's notice for performance issues; three months' notice due to incapacity.

-Termination benefits Not applicable Nil

-Payments made prior to Not applicable Nil

-commencement

-Rowen B Craigie Current Position Chief Executive Officer and Managing Director (commenced 1 December 2007): Mr Craigie's employment agreement with Crown Resorts Limited will expire on 30 November 2018.
-Fixed Remuneration Base salary: \$2,981,217 per annum.
-Superannuation Compulsory Superannuation Guarantee Contributions up to the maximum contribution base, equating to \$18,783 per annum Non-monetary benefits and other: Complimentary privileges at Crown Melbourne and Crown Perth facilities, mobile telephone and salary sacrifice arrangements for motor vehicle and superannuation.
-Performance based remuneration STI: A maximum of \$1,000,000, assessed by the Chairman based on the achievement of personal KPOs.
-A further \$1,000,000 may be paid at the discretion of the Crown Board if Crown's performance substantially exceeds that set out in Crown's business plan and represents an exemplary outcome.
-LTI: Mr Craigie participates in t he 2014 Crown LTI.
-Se e further page 64.
-2015 Percentage breakdown of remuneration Fixed remuneration (Includes voluntary and compulsory superannuation) STI 2010 Crown LTI 2014 Crown LTI 162% 43% (227)% 122% amended its provisioning in relation to the 2010 LTI Modification accordingly.
-This has resulted in a reversal of amounts previously expensed and, as a result of this, each executive who participated in the 2010 LTI Modification must be shown to have a negative amount for the 2010 LTI component of their F15 remuneration.
-Crown is required to include the reversal in remuneration disclosures in the form provided above.
-However, to assist security holders, set out below is a breakdown of remuneration which excludes the effect of the reversal of amounts previously expensed under the 2010 Crown LTI: Fixed remuneration (Includes voluntary and compulsory superannuation STI on) 2014 Crown LTI 50% 13% 37% Post-employment benefits Nil Post-employment restraint Crown may impose a restr aint for various periods up to 12 months.
+Rowen B Craigie Current Position Chief Executive Officer a agreement with Crown Res ber 2007): Mr Craigie's employment Fixed Remuneration Base salary: \$2,981,217 per annum. \$2,981,217 per annum.
+Superannuation Compulsory Superannuation \$18,783 per annum on Guarantee Contributions s up to the maximum contribution base, equating to Non-monetary benefits and other: Complimentary privileges a arrangements for motor ve rown Perth facilities, n nobile telephone and salary sacrifice Performance based remuneration STI: t the discretion of the Crow n Board if Crown's pe rement of personal KPOs.
+A further rformance substantially exceeds that LTI: Mr Craigie participates in the he 2014 Crown LTI.
+See fur ther page 64.
+2015 Percentage breakdown of remuneration Fixed remuneration (Includes voluntary and compulsory superannuation) STI 2010 Crown LTI 2014 Crown LTI 162% 43% (227)% 122% amounts previously expens Modification must be show Crown is required to include sed and, as a result of this, In to have a negative amou le the reversal in remunerat out below is a breakdown each executive who p nt for the 2010 LTI cor ion disclosures in the of remuneration which y.
+This has resulted in a reversal of participated in the 2010 LTI mponent of their F15 remuneration. form provided above.
+However, to hexcludes the effect of the reversal Fixed remuneration (Includes voluntary and compulsory superannuatio 50% STI on) 13% 2014 Crown LTI 37% Post-employment benefits Nil Post-employment restraint Crown may impose a restra aint for various periods up t to 12 months.
 Termination By Senior Executive: 12 months' notice.
-By Crown: 12 months' notice without notice to improve); three m s (following at least three months' Termination benefits eration in the event of e arly termination of his emp receive a severance payment equal ployment by Crown.
+By Crown: 12 months' notice without notice to improve); three m es (following at least three months' Termination benefits eration in the event of early termination of his emp receive a severance payment equal ployment by Crown.
 The imposition of verance payment.
-Payments made prior to commencement · Nil Directors' Fees Nil
+Payments made prior to commencement Nil Directors' Fees Nil